 But I work for clients beyond the UK as well.
 I’ve written guides for parents that have been distributed to nurseries throughout India, and I’ve edited educational materials totalling more than a quarter of a million words that are part of the curriculum in Chinese schools.

 The woman behind the words

 Today, I can’t go anywhere without 1) a book to read and 2) a notebook in which to write.
-I live with my husband and two children in a house built from books (not really, but wouldn’t that be something?), and when I’m not writing or editing, you’ll find me walking someplace green or exploring a museum, a library* or an art gallery.
+I live with my husband and two children in a house built from books (not really, but wouldn’t that be something?).
+When I’m not writing or editing, you’ll find me in my local library or walking someplace green.